-SCN causes no specific symptoms and its effects are often not dramatic.
+SCN causes no specific symptoms and it can be overlooked when population densities are low.

 Many growers do not know they have a problem until a severe infestation develops.
+When populations reach high levels, it is difficult to reduce them to manageable levels.
+Be proactive and catch the infestation early.